When it comes to gender equity, women in leadership still have a long way to go.

 According to the United Nations (U.N.), “Globally women make only .77 for every dollar men earn.”
 What’s more concerning is that the events of the last two years stalled decades of progress for women around the world, while increasing feelings of burnout, exhaustion, and uncertainty.
 At the current rates, the U.N. predicts it will take 70 years to close the gender pay gap.

-Today is Black Women’s Equal Pay Day, which means it’s the day of the year where Black Women finally earn the same amount as men.
+This post was originally shared on September 21, also known as Black Women’s Equal Pay Day.
+It’s the day of the year where Black Women finally earn the same amount as men.
 Simply put: it takes the typical Black woman 19 months to be paid what the average white man takes home in 12 months.

 The gender pay gap is an issue that’s been scrutinized for years, without a clear end in sight.
 And while there is no one solution to bridging this gap, there is hope.
 By encouraging women (in particular women of color) to seek out more senior roles, we can help other women see what’s possible.
 Allowing them the space to see opportunities outside of traditional informal work and step into their power.
 Increasing representation at this level is akin to the feeling when a little girl sees their favorite singing mermaid on screen and realizes, “She’s brown like me.”

 It’s the catapult towards chasing your dreams and normalizing what’s possible.